szfh/szfh.github.io/_drafts/2020-8-1-is-hojbjerg-good.md

 ---
-title: "Is Hojbjerg good?"
+title: "Is Pierre-Emile Højbjerg good?"
 output: github_document
 layout: post
 ---

-Is Hojbjerg good?
+> Is Pierre-Emile Højbjerg good?
 Three things:

-## Position
+## Where he fits
-He appears in a double-pivot with James Ward-Prowse, where neither tends to play particularly further forward than the other.
+He has appeared in a double-pivot with James Ward-Prowse, where neither tends to play particularly further forward than the other.
 Hojbjerg gets significantly more on-ball time than Ward-Prowse and completes riskier, more progressive actions.

 > (Possession: Targ/90, Rec/90).
 > football slices, Hojbjerg v JWP?